iAnisdev/iAnisdev/README.md

 - 👋 Hi, I’m @marahmanjs and you can call me Anis
 - 👀 I’m interested in Learning Javascript and its frameworks.
-- 🌱 I’m currently learning TypeScript and Angular.
+- 🌱 I’m currently learning React and Advance TypeScript.
 - 👀 Looking to collaborate on mostly Javascript realted Work.
 - ⚙️ I use daily: `.html`, `.css`,  `.scss`, `.js`, `.ts`,  `.vue`, `.svelte`, `.json`.
 - 📫 How to reach me marahmanjs@gmail.com